omobioltd/Trainee-Associate-Assignment/README.md

 1. Create a simple session based login.
 * UI      - React JS/React Native
 * Backend - Pure PHP
-* DB      - MySql/Maria DB
+* DB      - MySql/MariaDB

 2. Throw an invalid password alert, if the user entered invalid credentials.

-3. If the user entered correct credentials, re-direct user to User list view.
+3. If the user entered correct credentials, redirect user to User list view.
 This view should retrieve id, name, username and email on the User table.

 ## Note